Are 2012 Games one too many for London?

 World War Two had crippled the government financially and left large parts of the capital a scarred bomb site.
 Building materials were in short supply and no new venues or athletes village were built.

-London 2012 will also be more spectacular than the first time the city staged the Olympics in 1908, which was organised by aristocrats and largely funded by an entrepreneur.
+London 2012 will also be more spectacular than the first time the city staged the Olympics in 1908, which was organized by aristocrats and largely funded by an entrepreneur.

 In neither case did the British government stump up any money, and both made a profit.